 Set forth below is a summary of certain key terms of some of our significant debt arrangements.
-For further details on our debt arrangements, see also note 21 to our Group annual financial statements for the year ended September 2019 and "-Off-Balance Sheet Arrangements".
+For further details on our debt arrangements, see also note 21 to our Group annual financial statements for the year ended September 2020 and "-Off-Balance Sheet Arrangements".

 Revolving Credit Facility.
-On February 28, 2018, we entered into a revolving credit facility agreement, which was amended on June 21, 2018, October 7, 2019, April 14, 2020 and May 12, 2020.
-The revolving credit facility agreement provides for up to €25 million of borrowing availability in euro, US dollars and certain other currencies (the "Revolving Credit Facility").
-As of the date of this document, the Revolving Credit Facility was undrawn.
+On February 28, 2018, we entered into a revolving credit facility agreement, which was amended on June 21, 2018, October 7, 2019, April 14, 2020, May 12, 2020, October 30, 2020 and February 26, 2021, The revolving credit facility agreement provides for up to €25 million of borrowing availability in euro, US dollars and certain other currencies (the Revolving Credit Facility).
+As of the date of this document, €100 million (US\$120 million) was drawn under the Revolving Credit Facility.
 The commitments under the Revolving Credit Facility terminate on February 28, 2023 and the annual interest rate on borrowings is calculated based on LIBOR or Euribor plus a funding margin varying between 0.90% and 2.25% per annum depending on the credit rating assigned to the senior debt of Sappi Limited and the long-term rating assigned to the Group, plus certain costs.
 Borrowings may be made by certain subsidiaries of Sappi Limited and the Revolving Credit Facility is jointly and severally guaranteed on a senior basis by Sappi Limited, Sappi Papier Holding GmbH and certain other subsidiaries of Sappi Limited.
 The Revolving Credit Facility contains an interest coverage covenant and a leverage covenant, in each case measured at the Sappi Limited consolidated level and set at levels in line with the long-term forecast of Sappi's results.
-The financial maintenance covenants applicable to the Revolving Credit Facility are suspended for each quarter ending on or around June 2020, September 2020, December 2020 and March 2021.
+The financial maintenance covenants applicable to the Revolving Credit Facility are suspended for each quarter ending on or around June 2020, September 2020, December 2020, March 2021, June 2021 and September 2021.
 The Revolving Credit Facility contains certain customary negative covenants and restrictions, including (among others) restrictions on the granting of security, incurrence of indebtedness, the provision of loans and guarantees, a change of business of the Group, acquisitions or participations in joint ventures and mergers and disposals.
 Over the period that the financial maintenance covenants under the Revolving Credit Facility are suspended (as described under "-Financial Covenants"), additional affirmative covenants apply including additional reporting of financial and other information and maintenance of minimum liquidity levels.
 Additional negative covenants also apply during this period such as restrictions on acquisitions, the incurrence of financial indebtedness, shareholder distributions and capital expenditure, subject to exceptions and materiality thresholds.